 And in February 2019 the Programme Board agreed “to discuss the emerging national review of the children and young people’s service… CR noted that this should be done in the context of what the Long-Term Plan says about the provision of care for 16-25 year olds.”

 So what does the NHS Long Term Plan say?

 “We will extend current service models to create a comprehensive offer for 0-25 year olds that reaches across mental health service for children, young people and adults.”

 There is a wealth of advice that, as the Royal College of Physicians says, “young adults and adolescents (YAA) aged between 16 and 25 years need to be considered as a defined population.”

-An NIHR study into transitional healthcare recommended more joined-up commissioning, services that adapted to young ppl's communication styles, & parental involvement.
-Adult services make the mistake of leaving transition to children's services.
+An NIHR study into transitional healthcare recommended more joined-up commissioning, services that adapted to young people’s communication styles, and parental involvement.
+Adult services make the mistake of leaving transition to children’s services.

 And GIDS itself made news with its move from a rigid age-based approach to treatment in 2014, making puberty blockers available to children as young as 9 or 10.

 “we’ve decided to do ‘stage not age’ because it’s obviously fairer.
 12 is an arbitrary age.
 If they started puberty aged 9 or 10 instead of 12… then it is right that the aim is to stop the development of secondary sex characteristics.”
 But care at the other end of the service goes, it’s still a rigidly ‘age’ not ‘stage approach.